 - You will need TOS ROM images for any emulator.
 A good collection is here

 When I moved to central Pennsylvania, the Atari 8 bit computers went on sale at a local store called Boscov’s and there was an Atari Users Group nearby.
-I got an Atari 800XL and a bunch of games, a floppy drive, a printer/plotter, a Koala pad and other stuff dirt cheap.
+I got an Atari 800XL and a bunch of games, a couple floppy drives, an Atari 1020 printer/plotter, a Koala pad and other stuff dirt cheap.
 I’m talking game carts for $0.99 and the plotter for $10.

-I later got the upgraded STE with 4096 colors, a graphics coprocessor and more RAM.
+I later got the upgraded STE with 4096 colors, stereo sound, a blitter graphics coprocessor and more RAM.

 I learned 3D modelling on the ST using Tom Hudson’s Cyber Studio and Jim Kent’s Aegis Animator.
 These allowed 320×200 16 color animations to be created.
 Spectrum 512, Render 512 and Deluxe Paint 4096 allowed 512 and 4096 color painting and animation on the ST (the same as the ST’s arch rival, the Amiga).

-Later Atari machines, the TT and Falcon, took resolutions and colors far beyond this and had a full multi-tasking version of TOS called MultiTOS but I had moved on with Tom Hudson to the PC and was using his excellent Autodesk 3D Studio and Jim Kent’s Autodesk Animator.
+Later Atari machines, as well as the Atari ST last incarnations, called the TT and Falcon, took resolutions and colors far beyond this and had a full multi-tasking version of TOS called MultiTOS – but I had moved on with Tom Hudson to the PC and was using his excellent Autodesk 3D Studio and Jim Kent’s Autodesk Animator.
 These were far better versions of the ST software and very similar in interface and philosophy.

 Atari had invested in the company that was building the graphics coprocessor chips and sound chips plus the Amiga’s multitasking OS, headed up by Jay Miner, who had designed the chips in the Atari 800.
-The Atari was always far ahead of it’s competitors technologically and this was to continue with the next Atari PC, as yet unnamed.
+The Atari 800 was always far ahead of it’s competitors technologically – the Atari 800 had 512 colors vs the C64’s 16, it had custom chips for graphics and sound, real keyboards, stuff like that – and this was to continue with the next Atari PC, as yet unnamed.

-The ST never got true multitasking until just before Atari went away – something the Amiga had from day one (and was ahead of IBM and Apple by 10 years).
+The ST never got true multitasking until just before Atari went away – something the Amiga had from day one (and was ahead of IBM and Apple by many years).
 But again, most of the things I did regularly, were able to be done using a form of multitasking.
-Things like file downloads and printing were handled with clever software interrupts so you could effectively multitask in the background.
+Things like file downloads and printing were handled with clever software interrupts so you could effectively multitask in the background while you did other things.

-Worse, a little video mode called VGA came out for IBM PCs giving them 256 colors onscreen at once and a game called Doom came out soon after.
-Doom was a 3d shooter operating in a 3d animated environment.
+The ST and Amiga fates were sealed when a little video mode called VGA came out for IBM PCs giving them 256 colors – simultaneously addressable – and on screen at one time.
+The advent of a game called Doom soon after did things that only the very highest end ST or Amiga could do.
+Doom was a 3D shooter operating in a nearly true-3D environment.
 All ST and Amiga games looked “last generation” overnight and neither platform’s hardware could recreate the Doom experience.
 Doom doomed them.

-Weird sidenote on Doom: ST enthusiasts ported a version of Doom to run on the last Atari ST ever created – the Falcon030.
+ST enthusiasts ported a version of Doom to run on the last Atari ST ever created – the Falcon030.
 The Falcon came out too late to save Atari but it had a 16Mhz 68030 with a 68881/2 FPU and an amazing chip – the 56001 – a true DSP chip, plus MultiTOS, an multitasking version to TOS, video modes that competed with VGA and SVGA, and a lot more.
-Doom runs great and even with enhanced graphics on the Falcon.
+Doom runs great and even runs with enhanced graphics and sound on the Falcon030.

 It’s all history now and being kept alive by a small group of enthusiasts.